 Well, it depends.

-Technically speaking, only the name of the file is removed from the disk directory of your Macintosh HD, and space the file originally takes is now marked as vacant, to be written over by new files generated by the user (you) or the system.
+Technically speaking, when a file is removed from Trash Mac, only the name and its associated info of the file is removed from the disk directory, and the space the file originally takes is now marked as vacant, to be written over by new files generated by the user (you) or the system.

-The disk directory we talk about here acts like a “chief-commander” to manage all the data writing activities that occur in a hard drive.
-It records everything, where every file lives, its size, etc. When you delete a file, only the “header” information of the file is removed while the real data remains intact.
+The disk directory we talk about here acts like a “chief commander” to manage all the data writing activities that occur in a hard drive.
+It records everything, where every file is stored, what its size is, etc. When you delete a file, only the “header” information of the file is removed while the real data remains intact.

 So, as long as you don’t write anything new to the disk space, the file is usually recoverable.
 However, there is no way to tell when the released space will be reused.